 Extend the Barber, Cosmetology, Esthetics, Hair Braiding and Nail Technology Act for another 10 years.

 IACS in cooperation with the Cosmetology Chicago, the barber association and salons passed legislation extending the Barber, Cosmetology, Esthetics, Hair Braiding and Nail Technology Act for another 10 years.
-Several improvements to the Act are scheduled as well when the Rules are written.
+The Rule process has been complete and the new Rules have been enacted.
+CLICK HERE to see the Rules.

 Illinois “State Authorized” By U.S. Department of Education Allowing For Title IV Funding For Prospective Students